 ^{}Prerequisites and corequisites required.
 See course descriptions.
 Courses must be taken in sequence.

-^{}PHRA 1309 can be taken prior tp acceptance in the program (offered in spring semesters).
+PHRA 1309 can be taken prior to acceptance in the program (offered in spring semesters).
+PHRA 1301 can be taken prior to acceptance in the program (offered in Summer II).